sampta2023/sampta2023_source/content/call-for-papers.md

     weight: 1
 ---

+⭐ Submissions are live at our [Open Review page](https://openreview.net/group?id=SampTA/2023/Conference) ⭐

 Abstract submission deadline: **by the end of Friday March 10, 2023, Anywhere on Earth**

 Full paper submission and co-author registration deadline: **Friday March 17, 2023 AoE**